deining/diagrams4hugo/README.md

 # diagrams4hugo
-Hugo module for creating diagrams in your pages
+Hugo module for display of diagrams on your pages